AdobeDocs/experience-platform.en/help/assurance/views/adobe-analytics-edge.md

 ## Analytics Edge view

 Use the Analytics Edge view if you are using **Edge Network** or **Edge Bridge** mobile extensions.
 This view is enabled when the "Analytics Edge (Beta)" toggle switch in the top right corner is activated, displaying the Analytics events sent via Edge network in your current session.
-This includes all events that have been fired by Lifecycle extension, Edge requests, and/or Edge Bridge events based of Track Action and Track State.
+This includes all events that have been fired by Lifecycle extension, Edge extension, and/or Edge Bridge extension.

 ![An image that shows toggle which switched to Analytics Edge View.](./images/adobe-analytics-edge/edge-analytics-view-toggle.png)

-The Analytics Edge view contains information on Analytics-related Edge requests and Lifecycle methods dispatched by the client.
+The Analytics Edge view contains information on Analytics-related Edge events and Lifecycle events dispatched by the client.
 By choosing an event in the list, the event detail view panel on the right displays the events that were processed by the client SDK, as well as by the upstream service after they left the device, so you can easily view the chain of events that resulted from a call.

 ![An image demonstrating different components in the Analytics Edge View for the Edge Bridge scenario.](./images/adobe-analytics-edge/edgebridge-analytics-events.png)